gbagnoli/pyopenphoto/README.rst

 It uses `requests <https://github.com/kennethreitz/requests>`_ and `requests-oauthlib <https://github.com/requests/requests-oauthlib>`_ and supports python versions 2.6/2.7/3.2/3.3

-This is still in an early stage of development.
+This is still in an early stage of development, do not use (yet)

 Important
 ---------